24.06.2025

 Set Static IP Address in Ubuntu 18.04

-In this example, we will configure a static IP for the ens33 ethernet network interface.
-To make this happen we will use the netplan utility.
+In this example, we will set up a static IP address for the ens33 network interface using the Netplan utility.

 So the first thing to do is to check what configuration files do we have in /etc/netplan/